breuerfelix/breuerfelix.github.io/_posts/20-07-29-javascripts-magic-dots.md

 category: blog
 ---

-The so called spread / rest operator scares a lot of people switching to JavaScript.
+The so-called spread/rest operator scares a lot of people switching to JavaScript.
-This should be a self exaplaining code snippet:<!--more-->
+This should be a self-explaining code snippet:<!--more-->
 ```javascript
 const obj1 = { key1: 1, key2: 2 };
 const obj2 = { ...obj1, key3: 3 };